Magnolia pests: What’s Eating the Leaves on Your Magnolia Tree?

 You must prune off any infected branches.
 You can also use a pesticide that can be effective or horticultural oil which you usually apply in August and then reapply around October to treat the overwinter form of this pest and then again around March.
 It’s a long process.

-• ✔ MADE IN GERMANY - All our products are manufactured, tested and packed in the heart of Germany.
-We use only the highest quality ingredients and are constantly improving our formula to create the best quality products possible
+- 🇩🇪 MADE IN GERMANY - All our products are manufactured, tested and packaged in the heart of Hamburg, Germany.
+We use only premium quality ingredients and constantly improve our formulas to create the highest quality products that are entirely cruelty-free

 Scale insects on Magnolias